 $ pip install virtualenv

-Now that the virtual environment is installed, we need to create a directory where we will create a virtual environment.
+Installation of the virtual environment is complete.
+Now let’s create a directory where we will create a virtual environment.
 Type this in the terminal to create a folder named project.

 $ mkdir project

 Now we will create the virtual environment here and for that, we will type